-External interrupts are triggered by a high to low transition of the $\overline{\text{INT}}$ and the related interrupt request flag (EIF; bit 4 of INTC) will be set.
+External interrupts are triggered by a high to low transition of the $\overline{\rm INT}$ and the related interrupt request flag (EIF; bit 4 of INTC) will be set.
 When the interrupt is enabled, the stack is not full and the external interrupt is active, a subroutine call to location 04H will occur.
 The interrupt request flag (EIF) and EMI bits will be cleared to disable other interrupts.

-The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F;bit 5 of INTC), caused by a timer 0 overflow.
+The internal Timer/Event Counter 0 interrupt is initialized by setting the Timer/Event Counter 0 interrupt request flag (T0F; bit 5 of INTC), caused by a timer 0 overflow.
 When the interrupt is enabled, the stack is not full and the T0F bit is set, a subroutine call to location 08H will occur.
 The related interrupt request flag (T0F) will be reset and the EMI bit cleared to disable further interrupts.

-The internal Timer/Event Counter 1 interrupt is initialized by setting the Timer/Event Counter 1 interrupt request flag (T1F;bit 6 of INTC), caused by a timer 1 overflow.
-When the interrupt is enabled, the stack is not full and the T1F is set, a subroutine call to location 0CH will occur.
-The related interrupt request flag (T1F) will be reset and the EMI bit cleared to disable further interrupts.
+The internal timer/even counter 1 interrupt is initialized by setting the Timer/Event Counter 1 interrupt request flag (;bit 6 of INTC), caused by a timer 1 overflow.
+When the interrupt is en-